ava-labs/avalanche-docs/docs/apis/avalanchejs/generate-a-txid-using-avalanchejs.md

 ## Summary

 TxIDs are a core component of any blockchain system.
-They are used extensively in Avalanche when creating transactions, issuing new assets and even spinning up subnets and validators.
+They are used extensively in Avalanche when creating transactions, issuing new assets and even spinning up Subnets and validators.
 TxIDs are deterministically created by `sha256` hashing a `Buffer` of the transaction and then CB58 encoding the hash.